barbazul/1kfa/mod_guide_gm.md

  * beyond comprehension, mind-bending
  * taboo or forbidden
  * wet and against your skin
- * soulless mimicry of human behaviour or appearance
+ * soulless mimicry of human behavior or appearance
  * drains potency or causes sleep

 Any animal, but especially ones humans are instinctively afraid of